agaidus/agaidus.github.io/_posts/2016-6-22-Spatial_Econonometric_Modeling.md

 ## Interpretation of Coefficients and the Spatial Multiplier

 ### Spatial Spillover
 The initial OLS model estimated the effect due to bar density to be 0.032.
 Controlling for other block group estimates reduced the estimate of this effect to 0.024.
-This 25% reduction in measured effect size after controlling for spatial autoregression is signficant and would have been a biased estimate had we not controlled for it.
+This 25% reduction in measured effect size after controlling for spatial autoregression is significant and would have been a biased estimate had we not controlled for it.

 However, coefficients in a regression model need to be interpreted differently when the model includes a spatial lag as an explanatory variable.
 In a standard linear regression model, a change in the value of a covariate in a given observation only affects the outcome in that observation.
 This is not the case in a spatial lag model.
 With this model specification, the value of Y is not only dependent on the value of X at that location, but also of the X at neighboring locations.
 The degree to which Y depends on neighboring X's is captured in the magnitude of spatial lag term (W_DrunkP1k in this analysis).
-When this term is positive (as it is in our model), there is an agglomerative spatial effect that means that the total effect of a change in any of our explantory variables is greater than what is measured by our coefficients because our coefficients do not take into account this spatial spillover effect.
+When this term is positive (as it is in our model), there is an agglomerative spatial effect that means that the total effect of a change in any of our explanatory variables is greater than what is measured by our coefficients because our coefficients do not take into account this spatial spillover effect.
 The size of this effect can be measured and depends on the size of the spatial term.
 The size of the total effect can be estimated as such (Kim et al. 2003)

 $$Total Effect = \frac{\beta_h}{1-\rho}$$